krisha-mehta/krisha-mehta.github.io/index.md

 - [Nov 2018] Selected for the Summer Research Program by the University of Auckland, New Zealand  .
 - [July 2018] Selected to attend Deep Learning Indaba.
 - [July 2018] Attended the summer school on computer vision and machine learning at the International Institute of Information Technology, Hyderabad.
-- [May 2018] Selected for the ERPNext Summer of Code.
-- [Feb 2018] Awarded 3rd position at CodeShahstra 4.0, an intercollegiate hackathon.
-- [Dec 2017] Awarded with an internship at the Indian Institute of Management, Ahmedabad.
-- [Nov 2017] Awarded 2nd place at Hack Infinity 2017,a national level hackathon organised by DA-IICT, Gujarat.
-Offer for incubation by Indian Space Research Organisation.

 <div id="read-more-button">
     <a nohref>Read more</a>